 Irritants like dust, pet hair, and pollen can circulate around the house all day and night.
 If someone in your household smokes or you use a wood-burning fire for heat, make sure to keep the door to your bedroom closed at all times.

-Honey is a natural cough suppressant and anti-inflammatory agent.
-In fact, one found that it was more effective at reducing nighttime cough in children than OTC cough medicine.
-Add a teaspoon of raw honey to tea or warm water to soothe a sore throat.
-Or just take it straight.
+Add a teaspoon of raw honey to tea or warm water to soothe a sore throat, or just take it straight.

 Drink plenty of fluids

 Hydration is more important to the healing process than most people know.
 Keeping hydrated helps keep your throat moist, which is key to protecting it from irritants.